 It might seem like we really don't need to look at this question because if Jesus came to bring life then obviously he is the source of this life right?
-Well, that's true.
-Jesus is the source of this life.
+Jesus IS the source of this life.
 But I do think we need to flesh this out a bit.
 Look at John 10 again.
-Jesus says:
+In verse 7 we read this: